 - Install PowerShell for Azure Stack.

-- Copy the RegisterWithAzure.ps1 script to a folder (such as C:\Temp).
+- Copy the RegisterWithAzure.psm1 script to a folder (such as C:\Temp).

-Run the RegisterWithAzure.ps1 script, replacing the following placeholders:
+From the RegisterWithAzure.psm1 script, run the Add-AzsRegistration module.
+Replace the following placeholders:

 - In the pop-up login window, enter your Azure subscription credentials.

 - Sign in to the administrator portal (https://adminportal.local.azurestack.external).

 - Click More Services > Marketplace Management > Add from Azure.

 - If you see a list of items available from Azure (such as WordPress), your activation was successful.

 After registration is complete, the active warning for not registering will no longer appear.